The RCC has been a busy place this summer. Here’s what’s new!

 When you use a Journalism computer whether it be in a fixed lab or a mobile laptop you will need to use your my.ryerson username.
 Your password will be your student number.
 For example: Username: john.smith Password: 500456789.
 You should be prompted to change your password.
 If you have any questions please contact Lesley Salvadori.

-The local login for off campus use for the Journalism laptops (signed out from the EDC) is as follows:
+The local login for on and off campus use for the Journalism laptops (signed out from the EDC) is:

 Note the .\ in front of the user name.
 That is important.